Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes

-For stationary aAdS spacetimes with compact time slices and an everywhere timelike Killing field, Section \ref{sect:completeness} describes a class of boundary conditions which yield a complete set of normal modes associated to a discrete set of eigenvalues.
-Of particular interest are time-periodic boundary conditions which depend on $\partial_t$ (hence depend on the spectral parameter after a Fourier transform).
+For stationary aAdS spacetimes with compact time slices and an everywhere timelike Killing field $\partial_t$, Section \ref{sect:completeness} describes a class of boundary conditions which yield a complete set of normal modes associated to a discrete set of eigenvalues.
+Of particular interest are boundary conditions which depend on $\partial_t$ (hence depend on the spectral parameter after a Fourier transform).
 This is important for the study of modes with transparent or dissipative boundary conditions, along with superradiance phenomena \cite{avis:1978:prd,holzegel:2015,winstanley:2001}.

-In a forthcoming paper \cite{gannot:2014:kerr}, discreteness of quasinormal frequencies is also established for massive fields on Kerr--AdS black holes with arbitrary rotation speed.
-These frequencies replace eigenvalues in scattering problems \cite{cardoso:2014:jhep,dias:2012:cqg:b,gannot:2014:kerr,horowitz:2000:prd,konoplya:2011,warnick:2015:cmp}.
-When $0 < \nu < 1$, arbitrary boundary conditions satisfying the Lopatinski\v{\i} condition may be imposed on the field (although of course one does not have any completeness statement).

-The approach of this paper is inspired by the texts of Roitberg \cite{roitberg:1996} and Kozlov--Mazya--Rossman \cite{kozlov:1997}.
+The approach of this paper is inspired by the texts of Roitberg \cite{roitberg:1996} and Kozlov--Maz'ya--Rossman \cite{kozlov:1997} in the smooth setting.
 This approach is particularly suited to the singular nature of Bessel operators, and allows for the study of boundary value problems in low regularity spaces as needed in applications to general relativity --- see Section \ref{sect:fredholm}.
 All the methods are classical, using only homogeneity properties of differential operators.
 The key is exploiting the theory of ``twisted'' derivatives as first emphasized in \cite{warnick:2013:cmp}.
 This is based on the classical observation that the one-dimensional Bessel operator $D_x^2 + (\nu^2 - 1/4)x^{-2}$ admits a factorization as the product of a first order order operator and its adjoint; this first order operator is then treated as an elementary derivative.